Rants and Reflections from a Regional Airline Pilot

 Dawn just began the long drive to Minnesota, so I'm on my own for a few days.
 Here's how well she has me trained: I just did the dishes, even when I had clean dishes left to eat on, and when she won't be back for a week!
 Hmm, it's not quite like college-era bachelorhood.

 Anybody stopping through the Portland area in the next few days is hereby ordered to contact me for hiking, samurai movies, hottubbing, and/or having a few beers at McMenamins.

-I'm a pilot for a small regional airline based in the Midwest.
+I'm a pilot for a small regional airline based in the Midwest, and a monthly columnist for Flying Magazine.
 I've been flying since 1994; my career has included stints as a flight instructor, "freight dog," and a First Officer on Q400 turboprops in the Pacific Northwest.
 I was hired at my current company in 2007, and am now a Captain on the airplane I lovingly refer to as "JungleBus."

 This blog is mostly about what it's like to be a young pilot working his way up through the aviation hierarchy, but I also throw in stuff about other interests like travel, motorcycles, and flying small airplanes.
 I enjoy reading comments and answering questions from fellow aviators and non-pilots alike!
 If you enjoy what you read here, be sure to check out my "Taking Wing" column each month in Flying Magazine.